Should Kaspersky Lab Show Its Source Code To The US Government?

 Let's say they release some source code.
 Who could prove that the executable that customers use, was compiled from that source code, without modification?

-What to learn from this article (Score:2)
+What to learn from this article (Score:1)

 a) Don't trust Symantec, they've got stuff to hide in their source code whether it's NSA-stuff or sloppy code.